plurid/deon/packages/deon-grammar/vscode/README.md

 ## Stringifying

 A `stringify` method is implemented in order to convert an in-memory data representation to string.
-An `options` object can be passed.
+A partial `options` object can be passed.

 ``` typescript
 interface DeonStringifyOptions {